Reducing the debt : is it optimal to outsource an investment?

-\abstract { We deal with the problem of outsourcing the debt for a big investment, according two situations: either the firm outsources both the investment (and the associated debt) and the exploitation to a private consortium, or the firm supports the debt and the investment but outsources the exploitation.
-We prove the existence of Stackelberg and Nash equilibria between the firm and the private consortium, in both situations.
-We compare the benefits of these contracts.
-We conclude with a study of what happens in case of incomplete information, in the sense that the risk aversion coefficient of each partner may be unknown by the other partner. }\\
+\abstract {This paper deals with the problem of outsourcing the debt for a big investment, according two situations: either the firm outsources both the investment (and the associated debt) and the exploitation to another firm (for example a private consortium), or the firm supports the debt and the investment but outsources the exploitation.
+We prove the existence of Stackelberg and Nash equilibria between the firms, in both situations.
+We compare the benefits of these contracts, theorically and numerically.
+We conclude with a study of what happens in case of incomplete information, in the sense that the risk aversion coefficient of each partner may be unknown by the other partner. }\\ \keywords{ Outsourcing, Public Debt, Public-Private-Partnership, Nash and Stackelberg equilibria, Optimization, Partial information}